j3rrywan9/scala-study/doc/sbt.md

 Similar to how sbt has a `sources` task to collect sources, there's a corresponding `resources` task, which collects all the files that should be available at runtime.

+Those familiar with Maven may recognize this convention, because it's borrowed from their ecosystem.

 #### Testing sources

 Besides these main sources, many projects contain other kinds of source files.
-The most prominent ones are the test source files, which contain code to test your software but will never enter production.
+The most prominent ones are the *test source files*, which contain code to test your software but will never enter production.
 Typical examples include unit tests written using a testing library like ScalaTest, ScalaCheck, or JUnit.
 Of course, there can also be test resources, files that won't be compiled but are needed at the time of test execution as is.